Why Website Intercept Surveys Are Not Effective +Alternative

-#1.
-They disturb website visitors with new windows
+1. They disturb website visitors with new windows

-#2.
-Providers of such software tend to prefer big customers and long-term commitments
+2. Providers of such software tend to prefer big customers and long-term commitments

 You can't run, for example, a short website redesign survey on one recently redesigned page.

-#3.
-They might be unreliable
+3. They might be unreliable

-#4.
-Outdated form of collecting feedback
+4. Outdated form of collecting feedback

 Nowadays, when UX designers and conversion rate optimizers do their best to remove all elements that distract visitors, using intercept surveys seems to be out of fashion.

 Of course, using website intercept surveys is better than not collecting website feedback at all, but it's not the best choice.
 If you want to get serious about collecting feedback from your visitors, choose a better alternative to intercept surveys.

 Better Alternative to Website Intercept Surveys

-There's a much better alternative to intercept surveys – website surveys.
-One of the most effective methods of collecting customer feedback that helps thousands of companies improve the satisfaction of their customers' experience and boost business.
-Here’s how they look:
+There's a much better alternative to intercept surveys.
+The alternative is website surveys.
+This one of the most effective methods of collecting customer feedback helps thousands of companies improve their customers' experience and boost business.

-#1.
-Visitors can participate with minimal effort
+1. Visitors can participate with minimal effort

-#2.
-Targeting allows you to precisely choose who and when will see survey widgets
+2. Targeting allows you to precisely choose who and when will see survey widgets

-#3.
-The design of widgets can be highly customized to match your website
+3. The design of widgets can be highly customized to match your website

-#4.
-Can be used to run quick tests of new elements or changes on the website
+4. Can be used to run quick tests of new elements or changes on the website

 Take a look at this guide to website surveys to learn more about how you can benefit from using such surveys on your website.